MarkNahabedian/SquareDanceFormationDiagrams/sd_graph/README.md

 python3 sd_graph.py -output-directory=example example/swing_thru.txt
 </pre>

-After each command you can view graph.svg is a web browser to see the graph.
+After each command you can view graph.svg in a web browser to see the graph.

 The file